snah0902/snah0902.github.io/content/blog/retirement-accounts-intro.md

 purchase using your HSA at a much later date.

 Optimally, the reimbursing payments option is better due to compound interest (assuming you can afford to pay out-of-pocket).
-However, in order to reimbuse the payment, you also need to keep track of some proof of purchase, in case you're ever audited by the IRS.
+However, in order to reimburse the payment, you also need to keep track of some proof of purchase, in case you're ever audited by the IRS.
 What this effectively means is keeping track of dozens of receipts across many years.
 Whether the extra HSA funds is worth the